piranha/solovyov.net/src/blog/2021/streaming.md

 2. Light
 3. Video

 And... did you know that camera's mic is the worst mic ever?
-By a weird coincidence — I tried to make a video from Fuji X-T1 few times :) — I already knew that.
+By a weird coincidence — I tried to make a video with Fuji X-T1 a few times — I already knew that.
 They pick up weird frequency profiles (to a point where I can't listen to my own voice from those mics), and they are **noisy** as hell.
-My MacBook's mic array is vastly superior to a camera mic, but it just won't do.
-It won't feel real (see above)!
+My MacBook's mic array is vastly superior to a camera mic!
+As you can guess to make all that feel more real I need an external microphone.

 I knew next to nothing about mics, and I didn't just want to buy a Blue Yeti because it's a layman choice.
 Plus I had an audio interface with XLR input and a 48V phantom power[^1].
-So I went to read and view — because there are heaps of information on YouTube which just don't exist in text form! — on mics and after some point stumbled upon [Neat Worker Bee](https://www.neatmic.com/bee/worker-bee-microphone/).
+So I went to read and view some videos on mics and after some point stumbled upon [Neat Worker Bee](https://www.neatmic.com/bee/worker-bee-microphone/).

 [^1]: "next to nothing" is on the ternary scale, of course; phantom power is a current sent along XLR cable from a pre-amplifier to a condenser mic to drive it — it's like PoE!

 <img class="mcenter" alt="worker bee image" src="https://images-na.ssl-images-amazon.com/images/I/81iDWBewlfL._AC_SL1500_.jpg" height="400px">

-It turned out that because of Gibson's bankruptcy a CEO of Neat Microphones was able to buy it (maybe not by himself alone, but still).
-And that CEO  — [Skipper Wise](https://en.wikipedia.org/wiki/Skipper_Wise) — is one of the founders of Blue Microphones.
-So they bought it out and lowered prices 2x to 3x on all their equipment.
-Both King Bee and Worker Bee have loads of glowing reviews on YouTube, and their design...
-It's funny and it's different, so I went to buy one.
-Unfortunately, King Bees are no longer produced, so Worker Bee it is.
+It turns out Neat Microphones were a subsidiary of Gibson, and made some upper-class mics: like Worker Bee for $200 and King Bee for $300.
+But after Gibson's bankruptcy Neat's CEO (and maybe some others, IDK) was able to buy it out.
+That CEO  — [Skipper Wise](https://en.wikipedia.org/wiki/Skipper_Wise) — is also one of the founders of Blue Microphones.
+So Neat Mics are independent now and decided to change their pricing strategy.
+Unfortunately, King Bee is not produced anymore, but Worker Bee is sold for $90, which is a steal!
+It has loads of glowing reviews on YouTube, and the design... it's funny, and it's different, and I just like it.
 Too bad that it's mostly black from the back (especially sitting in a cradle), so it's a bit less interesting in a captured video than I hoped.
+But I bought one anyway.

 Other big brands you probably know of — like Audio-Technica and Shure — are great as well.
 There are some other great companies I've never heard of before, like RØDE.